 - You think your water bag has broken

 - There are certain complications associated with these symptoms, and your doctor should be aware of them.

+Passing of the mucus plug or bloody show often happens several weeks prior to the due date and if you observe bloody show more than 3-4 weeks before the due date, you should let your doctor know because it could be a sign of impending preterm birth.
 When the cervix dilates in preparation for labor, the cervical mucus plug is passed due to the dilation of the cervix, and as it loosens and washes out of the body.
 Consequently, bloody show (blood-tinged mucus and/or a small amount of blood) can result.

 Causes of Bloody Show